Makeblock: mBlock 3

 mBlock 3 is a block-based programming software based on Scratch 2.0.
 It interacts with Makeblock controller boards and other Arduino-based hardware, allowing users to create interactive hardware applications.
 The block-based code can be converted to Arduino C and supports various operating systems including macOS, Windows, Linux, and Chromebook.

 mBlock Blockly

 mBlock Blockly allows users to learn about programming through courses designed as levels of a game.
 The visual programming language taught is specifically created for Makeblock's robots; the courses were designed by education professionals.

 Neuron App

 The Neuron App is a flow-based programming application with IoT support.
 It can control over 30 electronic modules.

 MakeX robotic competition

 MakeX is a robotics competition platform that promotes multidisciplinary learning within the fields of science and technology.
 It aims to promote STEAM education through Robotics Competition, STEAM Carnival, etc.

-As the core activity of MakeX, the namesake MakeX Robotics Competition provides high-level competitions in the spirit of creativity, teamwork, fun, and sharing.
-It is committed to inspiring young people to learn Science (S), Technology (T), Engineering (E), Art (A) and Mathematics (M) and apply such knowledge in solving real-world problems.
+The MakeX Robotics Competition is a robotics competition organised by MakeX.
+It involves young people in Science, Technology, Engineering, Art, and Mathematics (STEAM).